Is it possible to delete CCTV footage? How do you delete the footage off a security camera?

 In fact, you DON’T need to do that when the HDD is full.

-That’s because the DVR or NVR systems will automatically overwrite the oldest recorded data, so you will have no problems in recording and keeping the latest CCTV footage.
+That’s because the DVR or NVR systems will automatically overwrite the oldest recorded data, so you will always have the latest CCTV footage.

 I’d like to remove the video clips I took while playing with the cameras.